Ada-Developers-Academy/daily-curriculum/student_handbook.md

 - If the issue is still not resolved after the timeline has passed, you may be subject to dismissal.

-### Scholarship
+### Loan/Scholarship

 Given that all program requirements are met:

-- You will receive $750/month for the first 6 months
-- You will receive $1250/month for the second 6 months
+FILLMEIN

 - Payments will be processed at the end of each month and will be mailed to the address you've provided to us
 - If you leave or are dismissed from the program, you will not longer receive the scholarship payments

 ### Anti-Harassment

 Any kind of harassment or discrimination will not be tolerated.
-If you are the victim of any kind of harassment from staff, volunteers, or another student please report it immediately to Karen or any other staff.
+If you are the victim of any kind of harassment from staff, volunteers, or another student please report it immediately to Ada staff.
 We will take your complaint seriously and protect your confidentiality as well as any others who may be involved.
 We will take disciplinary action, including termination of employment if warranted.

 The following list constitues types of harassment that are unwelcome at Ada: